awegsche/w_analysis/README.md

 ### omc3

-- copy `command.run`, delete the logging part (ideally leave only the call to `python -m omc3`, but you can leave `ssh optics2`)
+- Copy `command.run`, delete the logging part (ideally leave only the call to `python -m omc3`, but you can leave `ssh optics2`)
-- change `outpudir` to the new one (otherwise it would overwrite the original, BAD!!!!)
+- Change `outpudir` to the new one (otherwise it would overwrite the original, BAD!!!!)
-- add `--chromatic_beating`
+- Add `--chromatic_beating`
--
 The file should now look like this:
 ```sh
 /afs/cern.ch/eng/sl/lintrack/omc_python_edge/bin/python -m omc3.hole_in_one \